Private Marriage Contract Framework

 II.
 Legal Status

 The state’s role is strictly limited to recognition of validity, enforcement of terms, and adjudication of disputes.
+The state does not prescribe internal arrangements.

 III.
 Formation Requirements

 IV.
-Internal Structure
+Internal Structure & Parental Responsibility

-IX.
-Standardisation and Recognition
+VII.
+Standardisation and Third-Party Recognition

 Core principles: Voluntariness, Clarity, Enforceability, Responsibility, Flexibility, and State Neutrality.